 Consistent with these recommendations, an interim coordinator position was created in 2008 to manage the university’s response to reports of sexual misconduct.
 The position was intended to alleviate reporting and response confusion by making one person responsible for providing complaint options and investigation updates to complainants, while ensuring the university follow its procedures and keep the university president informed about campus climate and response effectiveness.

 In June 2009, the coordinator position was institutionalized as the Sexual Misconduct Response Coordinator (SMRC) reporting to both the president of the university and vice president for student life.
 In January 2011, the role of the SMRC was codified in employment cases through revision of the Sexual Harassment Policy.

 The university has demonstrated a commitment to preventing interpersonal violence and strengthened its readiness and response when problems arise.
 As evidence of this commitment, the Anti-violence Coalition, with members spanning more than 30 offices, departments, and community agencies, meets monthly to ensure complacency is not the university's chosen path.
 The coalition continually revisits the topics of policy, prevention education, and response protocols, working from different frames and perspectives, but with a shared commitment to make this campus a safe place to study, work, and live.

-The OSMRC is a three-time recipient of Campus Program funds through the Department of Justice Office on Violence Against Women (OVW).
+The OSMRC was a three-time recipient of Campus Program funds through the Department of Justice Office on Violence Against Women (OVW).
 OVW financial support and technical assistance have helped implement mandatory education for incoming students, training programs for law enforcement and judicial officers, and concerted efforts to strengthen a coordinated community response that includes law enforcement, the county attorney’s office, and victim service providers across the state.